Plaza Building (Des Moines, Iowa): History

 In the 1980s, the Plaza joined the Civic Center of Greater Des Moines and Cowles Commons in helping to spur the revival of the downtown area.
 The Plaza overlooks these cultural attractions and one of the benefits of the building's design is that it is positioned at a 45-degree angle to give sunlight and views to as many residents as possible.
 Over the years, The Plaza has proven itself as a luxury living solution for downtown Des Moines with a continued return on investment.

 There are currently 186 residential units with guidelines on the number of units that can be subleased to ensure owner interest in the building.
 Units vary from 650 to 5,000 square feet.
 The building is connected to the Des Moines Skywalk system, and has its own parking garage for residents underground.
 There is also a workout room as well as a pool on the third floor.

+On February 6, 2016 former Principal CEO David Hurd fell to his death from the 22nd floor.
+To this day, the motive remains uncertain but he had health issues for the last three years of his life.